marketingadvisorai/Campaign-AI-BackEnd/README.md

 cp .env.example .env
 ```

-- `VITE_API_BASE_URL` – Base URL for the Supabase Edge Functions that power authentication and dashboard APIs.
+- `VITE_API_BASE_URL` – Base URL for the Campaign AI API served by the Hono application in `src/server/api/app.ts`.
+When running locally, point this to the address exposed by the Deno server (for example `http://localhost:8000`).
-- `VITE_OAUTH_GOOGLE_CLIENT_ID` – Google OAuth client ID for initiating the replacement auth flow.
+- `VITE_OAUTH_GOOGLE_CLIENT_ID` – Google OAuth client ID for initiating the client-side auth flow.
-- `GOOGLE_OAUTH_CLIENT_ID` – Server-side Google OAuth client ID used by the Supabase Edge Function handlers (`src/supabase/functions/make-server/index.ts`, `src/supabase/functions/server/index.tsx`) when constructing the authorization URL.
+- `GOOGLE_OAUTH_CLIENT_ID` – Server-side Google OAuth client ID consumed by the Hono handlers when constructing the authorization URL.
 - `GOOGLE_OAUTH_REDIRECT_URI` – Allowed redirect/callback URL that Google should send OAuth responses to.
-This should match the redirect registered in Google Cloud, the Supabase functions above, and the client-side handler that exchanges the code for tokens.
+This should match the redirect registered in Google Cloud, the API server, and the client-side handler that exchanges the code for tokens.

-These variables are consumed by the Supabase Edge Functions that orchestrate OAuth (`src/supabase/functions/make-server/index.ts`, `src/supabase/functions/server/index.tsx`) and by the shared authentication service at `src/server/auth/service.ts`, which issues tokens and performs database operations for those handlers.
+These variables are consumed by the API handlers under `src/server/api/app.ts` and by the shared authentication service at `src/server/auth/service.ts`, which issues tokens and performs database operations for those handlers.

 ## Running the code